top of page

 CAMPAIGN BUZZ

-Mayor’s seat up for grabs as 8 candidates qualify to run for 4 open Costa Mesa council seats
+7 candidates qualify to run for Costa Mesa City Council

 Sara Cardine, Staff Writer, Daily Pilot